-Previously, we discussed the experience of a large-screen footwall patient TV and considered the user experience of a hand held tablet, here we will look at placing an interactive patient tv at the bedside.
+Previously, we discussed the experience of a large-screen footwall patient TV and considered the user experience of a hand held tablet.
+Here, we will look at placing an interactive patient tv at the bedside.

-Another advantage of a bedside TV is it reduces risks in significant ways.
+Another advantage of a good bedside TV is it reduces risks in significant ways.
 The touch screen device is continuously charged so the patients and staff never need to worry about batteries or charging the device.
 The device is securely mounted so it cannot be damaged and deters theft.

 The other roadblock comes from the space available in the patient room to set up such a system.
 Generally, an arm-mounted TV would be attached at the head wall.
 Of course, it varies on the type of patient room setting, but medical equipment is often placed there as well.

-The heart of the matter is to consider how to deliver the interactive patient system in a personal way to improve the patients overall experience.
+The heart of the matter is to consider how to deliver the interactive patient system in a personal way to improve the patient's overall experience.